iacobo/kmer-hmp/README.md

 #### Steps:

-1. Choose* twelve S. aureus genomes from a [previous analysis](http://sro.sussex.ac.uk/id/eprint/63252/1/Earle%20SG%202016.pdf) (main example of paper) conducted into fusidic acid resistance.
+1. Choose* set of genomes from GWAS to study.
 Select files for:
     - each of the twelve genomes (`.fa` files)
     - list of k-mers from the analysis of all 992 genomes
     - list of associated p-values for these k-mers